ruanbekker/docs-ruan-dev/docs/docker/openldap-with-ui.md

 # OpenLDAP with UI on Docker

-This stack will boot a openldap and openldap-ui container container
+This stack will boot a openldap and openldap-ui container

 ## Compose